Trash Talk #9

 Our trucks take your rubbish down to your local waste disposal facility â€“ so as long as your local council likes recycling as much as we do, together we can make sure the right materials end up in the right place.
 It might be many years yet before the old plastic bag is confined to the dustbin of history.
 In the meantime be sure to reuse or dispose of them properly, and remember that not all bags are created equal.
 Youâ€™ll find the best bags in Australia are dressed in pink.

-Bye for now, Aussie Skip Bags— Posted almost 6 years ago
+Bye for now, Aussie Skip Bags— Posted over 11 years ago

 Trash Talk #1